gnowland/wp-jet-fuel/README.md

 # WordPress Jet Fuel #

 Propel your WordPress installation into the stratosphere with this multi-function plugin.
-The combined result of far too many years of one-off WordPress deep-customization and hacking, I hope it brings inner peace and enlightenment to your world. ~(˘▾˘~)
+The combined result of too many years making one-off WordPress deep-customizations and hacking hooks, I hope it brings inner peace and enlightenment to your world. ~(˘▾˘~)

 ### Installation ###

 Come on dude, it's a WordPress plugin, you know what to do.

 Option 1:
 - Clone into your plugins folder and activate as usual (may I suggest wp-cli?).

 Option 2:
 - Download the repo as a zip file and upload to your site through the admin panel or FTP.
 Activate as usual.